-- Press the A-B Repeat Button (2) on the remote when you want to choose the beginning point; A - will appear in the Repeat line in the Player Information menu and A REP in the front-panel display to indicate the beginning of the passage to be repeated. - Press the A-B Repeat Button again to choose the end point.
+- Press the A-B Repeat Button (2) on the remote when you want to choose the beginning point; the Repeat icon appears in the upper right corner of the screen, followed by A - to indicate the beginning of the passage to be repeated. - 2.
+Press the A-B Repeat Button (2) again to choose the end point.
 Repeat A-B has been set, and the A-B section will be played continuously. - 3.
 Press the A-B Repeat Button (26) on the remote again to cancel Repeat A-B mode.